Everything you need to know about Man of La Mancha at the London Coliseum

 Who will star in Man of La Mancha?

-Alongside Grammer, Danielle de Niese will also make her West End debut as Aldonza/Dulcinea.
+Alongside Grammer, Danielle de Niese made her West End debut as Aldonza/Dulcinea.
 The Australian soprano has stunned audiences around the world with her effortless singing voice, starring in operas including The Merry Widow and Bel Canto.

 A line up of West End favourites, as well as famous faces from the television will star in the show, with Peter Polycarpou playing the role of Sancho Panza, Don Quixote’s sidekick.
 Recently, Polycarpou starred in Oslo at the Harold Pinter Theatre, receiving an Olivier Award nomination for best-supporting actor.
 He is joined by Only Fools and Horses’ Nicholas Lyndhurst as the Innkeeper and Governor as well as Cassidy Janson, who will be alternating the roles of Aldonza/Dulcinea with de Niese.